Krishna Janmasthan Temple Complex

-The Krishna Janmasthan Temple Complex is a group of Hindu temples in Mallapura, Mathura, Uttar Pradesh, India.
-These temples are built at the location where the Hindu deity Krishna is believed to be born, and is adjacent to the Shahi Eidgah mosque built by Aurangzeb.
+Krishna Janmasthan Temple is a Hindu temple situated in Mathura, Uttar Pradesh, India.
+There are three main temples inside the premises -- Keshavdev temple which is dedicated to Krishna, Garbh Griha where Krishna is believed to be born in Dvapar Yuga and Bhagvata Bhavan where presiding deities are Radha Krishna.

-The place has held religious significance since the 6th century BC.
+The place has held religious significance since at least the 6th century BCE with findings of religious artifacts in excavations.
 The temples were destroyed multiple times throughout history, most recently by the Mughal emperor Aurangzeb in 1670.
-He built the Eidgah mosque there which still stands.
-In 20th century, the new temple complex adjacent the mosque was built with the financial help from industrialists containing the Keshavdeva temple, the Garbha Griha temple at the birthplace and the Bhagavata Bhavan.
+He built the Shahi Eidgah mosque there, which still stands.
+In the 20th century, the new temple complex adjacent to mosque was built with the financial help from industrialists.